glouppe/info8010-deep-learning/lecture6.md

 class: middle

-## Example
+## Benchmark example

-Can a recurrent network learn to tell whether a variable-length sequence is a *palindrome*?
+Learn to recognize variable-length sequences that are palindromes.
+For training, we will use sequences of random sizes, from $1$ to $10$.

 .grid[
 .kol-1-4[]
 .kol-1-4.center[